asdfng/fitnessTracker/approach.md

 [06/24/23-21:10] I would like to find a way to implement timing, and select a workout to perform [06/24/23-21:11] the system needs to be able to keep track of a failed workout, start, stop workouts for timing [06/24/23-21:12] I need to take some time to make a wireframe for this, otherwise I'll just have no idea what I'm trying to do
+[07/20/23-08:07] I'm wondering if it would be better to have all the sq_lite code just in that one module [07/20/23-08:07] actually, now that I'm thinking about it maybe not, since it still needs to close cleanly